Purusharht001/FADE/README.md

 7. *Computer-Aided Diagnosis System of Alzheimer's Disease Based on Multimodal Fusion: Tissue Quantification Based on the Hybrid Fuzzy-Genetic-Possibilistic Model and Discriminative Classification Based on the SVDD Model.* PMC. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6826987/

-## 15. Note on Data Ethics

-This project involves real, identifiable patient MRI data prior to anonymization.
-Do not commit any patient data, DICOM headers, or clinic records to this repository at any point - `data/` should stay gitignored, and only de-identified, consented, processed data should ever leave the clinical environment.